Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

-A central concept in the AdS/CFT correspondence is the duality of entanglement and geometry as explained by the Ryu-Takayanagi formula~\cite{Ryu:2006bv}.
-It was shown in Ref.~\cite{akers2024holographic} that ``geometric reconstruction'' is hard even for states whose entanglement entropy satisfies inequalities refered to as the holographic entropy cone~\cite{bao2015holographic}.
-These inequalities define a cone in the space spanned by the entanglement entropies of subregions.
-In particular, satisfying the holographic entropy cone is a necessary requirement for the Ryu-Takayanagi formula.
-Geometric reconstruction refers to the task of estimating basic properties of the underlying bulk geometry from a CFT state (see, \eg \cite{Hamilton:2005ju,Hamilton:2006az,Hamilton:2006fh,Hamilton:2007wj,Kabat:2011rz}).
+A central concept in the AdS/CFT correspondence is the relation between entanglement entropy of subregions in the CFT and the area of a corresponding extremal surface in AdS space, as specified by the Ryu-Takayanagi formula~\cite{Ryu:2006bv}.
+The existence of this formula suggests that there may be a way of reconstructing AdS geometry from patterns of entanglement in the CFT -- a task that we may call {\it geometric reconstruction} (see, \eg \cite{Hamilton:2005ju,Hamilton:2006az,Hamilton:2006fh,Kabat:2011rz} for earlier approach to reconstructing local operators).
+With this in mind, suppose that we consider CFT states that satisfy the restrictive holographic entropy cone inequalities~\cite{bao2015holographic}.
+These inequalities define a cone in the space spanned by the entanglement entropies of subregions and are a necessary requirement for geometrization of entanglement by the Ryu-Takayanagi formula.
+It was shown in Ref.~\cite{akers2024holographic} that ``geometric reconstruction'' is hard even for states whose entanglement entropy satisfies the holographic entropy cone.
 Similar to the argument made in Ref.~\cite{Bouland:2019pvu} this hardness result uses pseudorandomness and, more precisely, the concept of pseudoentanglement.
 Pseudoentanglement~\cite{aaronson2022quantum,gheorghiu2020estimating} refers to the phenomenon that even exponentially large gaps in entanglement can be computationally hard to detect~\cite{aaronson2022quantum}, which indicates that entanglement is an ``unfeelable'' quantity, similar to quantum circuit complexity.
-In particular, Ref.~\cite{akers2024holographic} uses recently constructed low-entangling pseudorandom unitaries~\cite{schuster2024random} to show that two states with arbitrary bulk geometries can correspond to indistinguishable states in the CFT.
+In particular, Ref.~\cite{akers2024holographic} uses recently constructed low-entangling pseudorandom unitaries~\cite{schuster2024random} to show that two states with arbitrarily different bulk geometries can correspond to indistinguishable states in the CFT.
 As the construction in Ref.~\cite{akers2024holographic} does not require event horizons, the result suggests that reconstruction of the bulk geometry might even be hard outside the event horizon.
-Previously, the presence of an event horizon was identified by Susskind~\cite{susskind2020horizons} as a way to reconcile the Church-Turing thesis with the duality of volume and complexity: An observer that needs to cross the event horizon to estimate the volume will then be unable to communicate the findings to an outside observer.
-The latter, it was argued, would be in agreement with an exponentially hard-to-estimate dual quantity, such as complexity.
-The construction in~\cite{akers2024holographic} does not take the CFT Hamiltonian into account and produces high-energy states.
-Consequently, more work is required to draw conclusions about realistic holographic scenarios.
+Previously, the presence of an event horizon was identified \cite{susskind2020horizons} as a way to reconcile the Church-Turing thesis with the duality of volume and complexity: an observer that needs to cross the event horizon to estimate the volume will then be unable to communicate the findings to an outside observer.
+This would be consistent with an exponentially hard-to-estimate dual quantity, such as complexity.
+Likewise, the authors of \cite{Engelhardt:2024hpe} argued that when the time evolution operator of a holographic CFT is approximately pseudorandom (or Haar random) on some code subspace, then there must be an event horizon in the corresponding bulk dual.
+The apparent tension with \cite{akers2024holographic} may be resolved by the fact that the construction in the latter does not take the CFT Hamiltonian into account and produces high-energy states.